-- Register for PEAC-46 Circuit Endurance Training or for the PEAC-50 Power Lifting
+- Register for PEAC-46, PEAC-49 Aerobic Strength Conditioning or PEAC-50 Power Lifting

-- If enrolled in PEAC-46 or PEAC-50, attend an orientation if you are new to the fitness center.
+- If enrolled in PEAC-46, PEAC-49 and PEAC-50, attend an orientation if you are new to the fitness center.

-- Obtain a Hartnell ID Card (CAT card)
+- Obtain a Fall 2014 Hartnell ID Card (CAT card)

 - It will cost $4 per semester, $2 for a replacement ID card for the semester and $1 for financial aid/senior citizen students.

-- Complete the necessary blood pressure/pulse check and waiver form which is required to participate in the PEAC-46 and PEAC-50 class.
+- Complete the necessary blood pressure/pulse check and waiver form which is required to participate in the PEAC-46, PEAC-49 and PEAC-50 class.

 Is the orientation mandatory?
 And why do I need to attend an orientation?